ComplianceAsCode/content/docs/templates/template_reference.md

 -   Parameters:

     -   **filepath** - File path to be checked.
 If the file path ends with `/` it describes a directory.
+Can also be a list of paths.

     -   **filepath_is_regex** - If set to `"true"` the OVAL will consider the value of **filepath** as a regular expression.